 Passing into red-alert zones, fortunately, do not stop activity in the real estate industry.
 Housing remains an essential need.
 As such, in-person property visits can still take place but must follow the public health authority's recommendations.

 The government’s September 30th announcement specifically states that you are allowed to invite someone into your home for “a visit for the sale or lease of a residence.

 Planning a safe visit

-First, we advise owners to start the process with potential buyers by phone, email or video call.
+First, we advise owners to start the process by speaking with potential buyers by phone, email or video call.
 Martin Desfossés, real estate coach at DuProprio, recommends the following: "After going over the listing together, they can discuss elements like the desired occupancy date, whether the sale would be conditional on the buyer selling his/her home and whether the property meets the buyer’s needs and budget."